Degree in Conservation and Restoration

 4. Knowledge of a foreign language.
 Ability to understand and express oneself orally and in writing in a second language (English), knowing the specialized vocabulary.

-5. Computer knowledge related to the field of study
+5. Computer skills related to the field of study

 6. Information management capacity